Tyrrrz/YoutubeExplode.Converter/ReadMe.md

 ## Download

-- [NuGet](https://nuget.org/packages/YoutubeExplode.Converter): `dotnet add package YoutubeExplode.Converter`
+📦 [NuGet](https://nuget.org/packages/YoutubeExplode.Converter): `dotnet add package YoutubeExplode.Converter`

-## Features

-- Download adaptive videos directly to a file
-- Choose specific streams to use
-- Configure conversion settings
-- Targets .NET Standard 2.0+ and .NET Framework 4.6.1+

 ## Usage

-This library relies on [FFmpeg](https://ffmpeg.org), which you can download [here](https://github.com/vot/ffbinaries-prebuilt).
-By default, `YoutubeExplode.Converter` will look for the CLI it in the probe directory (where the `dll` files are located), but you can also specify the exact location as well.
+> Note that this library relies on [FFmpeg](https://ffmpeg.org) binaries, which you can download [here](https://github.com/vot/ffbinaries-prebuilt).
+By default, YoutubeExplode.Converter will look for FFmpeg in the probe directory (where the application's `dll` files are located), but you can also specify the exact location as well.

 Resource usage and execution time depends mostly on whether transcoding between streams is required.
 When possible, use streams that have the same container as the output format (e.g. `mp4` audio/video streams for `mp4` output format).
 Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with highest quality video streams (e.g. 4K) only available in `webm`.

-### Download video in highest quality
+### Downloading a video in highest quality

-The following will automatically resolve and determine the most fitting set of streams for the specified format, download them, and process into a single file:
+YoutubeExplode.Converter can be used through one of the extension methods provided on `VideoClient`.
+For example, to download a video in the best available quality, simply call `DownloadAsync(...)` with the video ID and the destination file path:

 ```c#
 using YoutubeExplode;